 Hughes lived in Massachusetts with Plath and taught at University of Massachusetts, Amherst.
 They returned to England in 1959, and their first child, Freida, was born the following year.
 Their second child, Nicholas, was born two years later.

 In 1962, Hughes left Plath for Assia Gutmann Wevill.
-Less than a year later, Plath committed suicide.
+Less than a year later, Plath died by suicide.
 Hughes did not write again for years, as he focused all of his energy on editing and promoting Plath’s poems.
 He was also roundly lambasted by the public, who saw him as responsible for his wife’s suicide.
 Controversy surrounded his editorial choices regarding Plath’s poems and journals.

 In 1965, Wevill gave birth to their only child, Shura.
 Four years later, like Plath, she also commited suicide, killing Shura as well.
 The following year, in 1970, Hughes married Carol Orchard, with whom he remained married until his death.